pramam/webdriverio-saucedemo-testing/README.md

 ![locked_out_user](./docs/result-screenshots/allure-locked_out_user.png)

-## html reporter
+### html-nice-reporter

-Here are some reports you can interact with:
+Here are some reports you can interact with.
+This was a different run from the allure reports above.

 [standard_user](https://pramam.github.io/webdriverio-saucedemo-testing/reports/html-reports/standard_user/master-report.html)